 - The Execute Macro activity could be used with Excel files that had macro disabled.

-Fixed an issue which caused all languages except English to be incorrectly displayed.
+- Fixed an issue that caused all languages except English to be incorrectly displayed.

 To align with the Package Signing feature, the Excel activities pack has been officially signed by UiPath.

-- Fixed an issue which caused the Excel Read Row activity to retrieve incomplete information from workbooks.
+- Fixed an issue that caused the Excel Read Row activity to retrieve incomplete information from workbooks.
 As a result, retrieved rows now include the empty cells they contain.